fabiospampinato/chokidar-watcher/README.md

 function watcher ( paths: ChokidarPaths, options: ChokidarOptions, handlers: Handlers ): ChokidarWatcher // Basically the same API as chokidar, plus the "handlers" object
 ```

-- ℹ️ The only unsupported chokidar option is `ignoreInitial`, you can't set it to `false` because this library needs it for detecting renames.

 ## Usage

 ```ts